-You must register with us if you are renting out a residential property (there are
+You must register as a landlord before you rent out a residential property in Scotland (there are some exceptions).

 Do I need to register?